-The 2021 New Year brings with it another opportunity to utilize your Tax-Free Savings Account (TFSA) and protect your investment income from taxation.
+The New Year offers another opportunity for you to utilize your Tax-Free Savings Account (TFSA) and protect your investment income from taxation.

-If you’re 18 years old and a resident of Canada, you are eligible to start accumulating TFSA contribution room.
-You can choose to save or invest funds tax-free up to the maximum of your contribution room.
+If you’re 18 years old and a resident of Canada, you are eligible to start accumulating a TFSA contribution room.
+You can save or invest funds tax-free up to the maximum of your contribution room.

-Essentially, you can invest up to $75,500 upfront and not have to pay taxes on the income earned on your investment.
+Essentially, you can invest up to $102,000 upfront in 2025 and not have to pay taxes on the income earned from your investment.

 The table below shows the annual TFSA contribution limits since 2009: